 Which Composite Converter is Right for Me?

 If you just want a simple way to use old media with a new TV, any one of these options will work.
 But there are a few key differences between them that will likely factor into your decision making.

 First, you need to ask yourself why you are buying the converter.
 Is the one built into your TV not adequate for your needs?
 Or, does your TV not have an AV input and you want the best experience possible?
-In this case, look no further than the enKo Mini Composite AV to HDMI Converter.
+In this case, look no further than the enKo Mini HDMI to AV/RCA Converter.
 The noise filtering in this model is above average, and will give you the most accurate representation of your analog signals that you can get.

 Do you have a TV with a strange non-standard resolution?
 The Teorder Mini Audio/Video Converter is the best option here.
 It has a 1080p/720p switch on the side, so you can select what resolution you’d like to output.
 This model is also used by people who are not happy with the resolution scaling system in their TV.
 By choosing an output that matches your TV, you can bypass this system altogether.